positively-charged/bcc/doc/details.md

 --

-The last enumerator can have a comma after it.
-This is a convenience feature.
+The last enumerator can have a comma after it:

 ```
 enum {